seespace/inair-documentation/1-getting-started/2-inair-application.md

 The system calls this method when IAFragment presented `child` IAFragment.

 - `onChildLayoutWillDismiss(IAFragment child)`
-The system calls this method when `child` IAFragment is preparing to dismiss.
+The system calls this method when `child` IAFragment is preparing to be dismissed.

 - `onChildLayoutDidDismiss(IAFragment child)`
 The system calls this method when `child` IAFragment is completely dismissed and current IAFragment has control back.